Nadine Dorries not doing MP's job properly, says Rishi Sunak

 Asked if that meant Ms Dorries was failing her constituents, Mr Sunak said: "Well, at the moment, people aren't being properly represented."

 Ms Dorries has been approached for comment.
-She has claimed that "sinister forces" denied her a seat in the House of Lords.
+She has previously claimed that "sinister forces" denied her a seat in the House of Lords.

 A close ally of Mr Johnson, she has accused Mr Sunak's political team of removing her name from the former prime minister's resignation honours list.
 She said she had requested copies of all correspondence relating to her nomination for the Lords.

-Ms Dorries said she was seeking the information from the House of Lords Appointments Commission - which vets nominations, the cabinet secretary - the head of the civil service - and the Cabinet Office.
+Ms Dorries has said she is seeking the information from the House of Lords Appointments Commission - which vets nominations, the cabinet secretary - the head of the civil service - and the Cabinet Office.

 She has insisted it remains "absolutely my intention to resign", but "this process is now sadly necessary".